watsona4/scipy2016/SciPy2016TripReport.md

 > performance computing community to seriously consider building
 > complicated computational applications at large scale with Python.

-The presenter works in the astrophysis field and needs to perform large matrix operations on large datasets.
+The presenter works in the astrophysics field and needs to perform large matrix operations on large datasets.
 Unfortunately modern systems such as Hadoop or Spark aren't good at this, but traditional HPCs are.
 However, much of his work is migrating to Python and he is